evanaze/evanaze.github.io/_posts/2020-12-31-on-measuring-success.md

 Scientists have suggested that people tend to form groups of roughly 100 to 150 people.
 Any larger than that, and the group tends to fracture into sub-groups and separate into a new group.

+However, ignoring this area of success entirely is detrimental in several areas.
+Most Americans cant even name a single close friend.
+Building and maintaining this network takes a lot of effort, but one friend is so practically so much more than zero, and the benefits continue to increase as you add more relationships.

 #### Questions
 Some associated questions would be:
 * How many people love me?